 The NIDO program provides parent education on how to set up the home for the infant, how to care for the infant in the home environment, and how to make mobiles and developmental aids.
 We also provide information about infant development and age-appropriate behaviors and skills.
+Home consultations are granted upon request from enrolled families.

-- Ability to drink from a bottle (if bottle feelings are needed)
+- Ability to drink from a bottle

 Classroom specific information